 In case of a bad or damaged cambelt, the engine can’t ignite the fuel or turn over properly.
 In other words, you can hear the starter motor running when you turn the key, but it will not completely ignite the fuel.

 The cambelt is responsible for properly operating the crankshaft and camshaft.
-When the timing belt damages, it badly affects the performance of the crankshaft and camshaft due to that engine won’t be turned over.
+When the timing belt becomes faulty, it badly affects the performance of the crankshaft and camshaft due to that your engine won’t start.

 If the timing belt breaks, you can’t drive the vehicle.
-Timing belts usually damage while driving.
-This can lead to severe damage to cylinder head components such as valves, pushrods, and rocker arms.
+When your timing belts are damaged while driving, they may lead to severe damage to cylinder head components such as valves, pushrods, and rocker arms.

 Oil can also leak if the gasket between the belt cover and the engine block is cracked or blown.
 This may overheat the engine and cause more expensive repairs.

-If your vehicle is emitting a lot more smoke than usual, there are high chances that your vehicle has a bad camshaft.
-In this condition, the engine will need to work hard than expected, which may cause an expansive repair if you try to run it in a forced condition.
-Because of this overload, your car emits more exhaust fumes than in normal conditions.
+If your vehicle is emitting a lot more smoke than usual, there are high chance that your vehicle has a bad timing belt.
+When your vehicle’s cambelt becomes faulty, the engine needs to work harder than normal.
+Because of this overload, your car starts to emit excessive smoke from the exhaust system.smoke from tailpipe

 Causes of Timing Belt Failure